detekt/detekt/docs/pages/gettingstarted/kotlindsl.md

     baseline = file("path/to/baseline.xml")               // Specifying a baseline file.
-All findings stored in this file in subsequent runs of detekt. disableDefaultRuleSets = false                        // Disables all default detekt rulesets and will only run detekt with custom rules defined in plugins passed in with `detektPlugins` configuration. `false` by default. debug = false                                         // Adds debug output during task execution. `false` by default. reports {
+All findings stored in this file in subsequent runs of detekt. disableDefaultRuleSets = false                        // Disables all default detekt rulesets and will only run detekt with custom rules defined in plugins passed in with `detektPlugins` configuration. `false` by default. debug = false                                         // Adds debug output during task execution. `false` by default. ignoreFailures = false                                // If set to `true` the build does not fail when maxIssues or failThreshold count was reached.
+Defaults to `false`. reports {
         xml {
             enabled = true                                // Enable/Disable XML report (default: true)